Neo-Ryo/cheat-sheets/linux/openssl.md

     - `-keyout PRIVATE_KEY` specifies the filename where we want to save our private key
     - `-out CERTIFICATE` specifies the filename to which we want to write the certificate request

+The above command returns:

+    - Private key: thm-reverse.key
+    - Certificate: thm-reverse.crt

+The Privacy Enhanced Mail (PEM) .pem file requires the concatenation of the private key .key and the certificate .crt files.
+We can use cat to create our PEM file from the two files that we have just created:

+`cat thm-reverse.key thm-reverse.crt > thm-reverse.pem`